ZachariahMarrero/Specification-Curve-Analysis-ANES2016/README.md

 1. SCA fitting procedures.R
 	- This is a script that will execute all of the model fitting and results storage.
 2. ggplots for SCA.R
 	- This is the 'master' script for plotting results.
-It depends on 'Graphy.function' and 'plot.mcplot.function'
+It depends on 'Graphy.function.R' and 'Ploty.mcplot.function.R'

 3. Graphy.function.R
 	- This function does some data wrangling/transformation for the plots.
 It operates on our results in "Phase_1_results_7200_Specifications_anes2016_data".